yugo-baskara/Amazon_Ecommerce/README.md

 ---

+## 📂 Dataset Setup & Installation

+Due to GitHub's file size limitations, the raw transactional dataset has been compressed into a ZIP file inside this repository.
+To run the ETL pipeline locally, please follow these steps:

+1. **Extract the Dataset:** Locate and extract `amazon_ecommerce_1M - Stable Space.zip` inside the `DATA/` folder.
+2. **Locate MySQL Uploads Folder:** Ensure the extracted `amazon_ecommerce.csv` file is placed in your MySQL secure uploads directory (e.g., `C:/ProgramData/MySQL/MySQL Server 8.0/Uploads/`).
+3. **Execute the Script:** Open your preferred SQL IDE (MySQL Workbench, DBeaver, etc.) and run the `amazon_analyst_script.sql` located in the `SQL/` folder.

+---

 ## 📊 Dataset Description

 The dataset used in this project is an Amazon E-commerce transactional dataset publicly available on Kaggle and published by **Stable Space**.